MemoonaTahira/MLZoomcamp2022/Notes/Week_5-flask_and_docker_for_deployment/Setting_up_WSL+Docker.md

    - ![image](https://user-images.githubusercontent.com/41547742/194409098-2b6fd63d-ae20-443e-a216-f8cd3e6439a3.png)
    - Run the following commands one by one"
       - ```
+         # To install the latest default distro, only works for first time WSL install:
          wsl --install
+         # OR if you want to manually choose which Ubuntu distro to install:
          wsl --list --online
+         # Choose whichever distro you want, at the time of writing, latest available is Ubuntu 20.04
          wsl --install -d Ubuntu-20.04
          wsl -l -v
          wsl --set-version Ubuntu 2